New will manage Te Urewera

 How the area is cared for will be decided by the Te Urewera Board, initially to be made up of four Crown and four Tuhoe members, with a Tuhoe member chairing it.

-A management plan and an operational plan is required to be set up for when the new board is in place early in the new year.
+A management plan and an operational plan is required to be set up for when the new is in place early in the new year.

-The management plan sets the policies under which Te Urewera will be managed and initially the board will adopt the existing Te Urewera National Park Management Plan.
+The management plan sets the policies under which Te Urewera will be managed and initially the will adopt the existing Te Urewera National Park Management Plan.

-“It is a sound plan with a good balance between protection and use, and will serve in the one to two-year period prior to the board producing its own management plan,” Tuhoe operations group manager Glenn Mitchell said.
+“It is a sound plan with a good balance between protection and use, and will serve in the one to two-year period prior to the producing its own management plan,” Tuhoe operations group manager Glenn Mitchell said.

 The intention to draft a new plan will be publicly notified for submissions.